j-fangwu/j-fangwu/README.md

 # 💫 About Me:
 👋 Hey there!
 I’m John Fang Wu, a Computer Engineering graduate from the University of Florida with a passion for **Software Engineering**, **Game Development**, and **Machine Learning**.
-I enjoy building innovative software solutions, creating immersive gaming experiences, and expressing my creativity through digital art.
-My goal is to combine technical expertise with artistic vision to craft meaningful and engaging projects.
+My goal is to combine technical expertise with my creative vision to craft meaningful and engaging projects.
+Always learning something new day by day.

 ---